Andrew II of Hungary: Duke of Croatia and Dalmatia (1197–1204)

 Pope Innocent III urged Andrew to lead a crusade to the Holy Land, but Andrew hatched a new conspiracy against Emeric with the help of John, Abbot of Pannonhalma, Boleslaus, Bishop of Vác, and many other prelates and lords.
 For instance, incumbent Palatine Mog also betrayed Emeric and swore allegiance to the Duke.
 The Pope threatened Andrew with excommunication if he failed to fulfill his father's vow, but Andrew did not yield.
 The conspiracy was uncovered on 10 March 1199, when King Emeric seized letters written by Andrew's partisans to Bishop Boleslaus.
 That summer, royal troops routed Andrew's army in the valley of Rád near Lake Balaton, and Andrew fled to Austria.
 During Andrew's exile, Emeric appointed his own partisans to administer Slavonia, Croatia and Dalmatia.
 A papal legate mediated a reconciliation between Andrew and Emeric, who allowed Andrew to return to Croatia and Dalmatia in 1200.
-Andrew married Gertrude of Merania sometime between 1200 and 1203; her father, Berthold, Duke of Merania, owned extensive domains in the Holy Roman Empire along the borders of Andrew's duchy.
+Andrew married Gertrude of Merania sometime between 1200 and 1203; her father, Berthold, Duke of Merania, owned extensive domains in the Holy Roman Empire along the borders of Andrew's duchy, in what is now Slovenia.

 When Emeric's son, Ladislaus, was born around 1200, Andrew's hopes to succeed his brother as king were shattered.
 Pope Innocent confirmed the child's position as heir to the crown, declaring that Andrew's future sons would only inherit Andrew's duchy.
 Andrew planned a new rebellion against his brother, but King Emeric captured him without resistance near Varaždin in October 1203.
 In contrast, historian Attila Zsoldos considers it was the king who turned against his brother's province with an army initially convened for a crusade.